25 Washington, DC Travel Tips to Avoid Missing Out

 Alex & Bell at a Virginia winery

 If you’ve visited Washington, DC multiple times and are looking for something new to experience, Virginia has some good wineries in the Shenandoah Valley.
 Depending on traffic, it’s about an hour to 1.5 hours drive to wine country.
 Sourced Adventures runs a fun winery tour from DC.
-If you rent a car and drive there (obviously be careful drinking and driving), Blue Valley Vineyards is especially picturesque.
+If you rent a car and drive there, Blue Valley Vineyards is especially picturesque.
+Obviously, be careful drinking and driving.

 US National Arboretum